captn3m0/captn3m0.github.com/_posts/2018-06-02-google-tld-no-more-a-records.md

 ---
-title: Google owned TLDs don't have A records any more.
+title: Google owned TLDs don't have A records any more
 layout: post
 ---